 homeless housing services

 SEI has two homeless housing programs for families: Mobile Housing Team and Project HAVEN.
 Both programs work with families who are currently homeless in Multnomah County and seeking housing.
-Homeless families wishing to access these programs must complete an eligibility assessment.
+Homeless families wishing to access these programs must complete an eligibility assessment to be placed on the homeless housing queue.
+Wait time after completing the assessment and before receiving services can vary greatly.
 Both programs provide case management to help families address housing barriers and move in to safe and affordable housing, and can provide assistance with rent for 1-12 months.
 LEARN MORE

 short term rental assistance

 SEI receives short term rent assistance dollars for families with school-age children, and or individuals from the African American community whose income meets the eligibility requirements.
 SEI allocates its Short Term Rental Assistance (STRA) for eligible families and individuals from the following points of contact: Homeless Family System of Care, SEI SUN school sites, internal program referrals and partner agencies as capacity allows.
 Please call 211 for additional resources.

 The Multnomah Stability Initiative (MSI) is for families who are currently stably housed, have children under 18 living in the household, and currently working but underemployed or unemployed but ready, willing and able to work.
 MSI is not a housing program, instead focusing on supporting clients through long term case management to help them achieve their goals and become fully self-sufficient.
 Enrollment in MSI is through referrals from other SEI departments, and participants are often connected to Worksource and other community resources.